hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 }
 ```

-We also want flexible **data modelling** options to pass for this `KVStore`, we're looking to define the instance options **`bag`**, **`duplicate_bag`**, **`set`** and **`ordered_set`**.
-If familiar with sql semantics aka [relational algebra](https://15445.courses.cs.cmu.edu/spring2023/notes/01-introduction.pdf) we desire a simpler subset of this model limited to keys and values:
+We also want flexible **data modelling** options to pass for this `KVStore`, we're looking to define the instance options **`bag`**, **`duplicate_bag`**, **`set`** and **`ordered_set`**, we desire:

-1. one to one an unordered `set` of elements.
+- a `bag` of elements of unique keys to many values.
-2. one to one an `ordered_set` of unique elements.
+- an unordered `set` of unique elements.
-3. one to many a `bag` of elements of unique keys to many values.
+- an `ordered_set` of unique elements.
-4. many to many a `duplicate_bag` of elements with keys and values that multi-map between them.
+- a `duplicate_bag` of elements with keys and values that multi-map between them.

 Why not implement this by just throwing a concrete hashmap datastructure underneath? that works for the semantics of types `set`, `bag` and `duplicate_bag` -- point queries.
 Infact hashmaps are ubiquitious [^4] [^5] [^6] and contain many excellent algorithmic properties, especially when the data set fits in working memory.
-However most implementations in standard libraries are not thread safe by default.
+However most implementations in standard libraries are not thread safe.
 Programs need to synchronize data access to avoid corrupting memory or reading inconsistent or stale data.
 In rust, the easiest way you can share a `HashMap` across threads is by wrapping it in two things:

 1. the atomic reference count smart pointer `Arc<T>`
 2. a mutex or some other synchronization mechanism on the critical section because the type does not impl `Send` & `Sync`

 Storage engines need to handle _concurrent_ and even better yet _parallel_ and hopefully yet `SIMD` optimised data access.
-Let's do the simple thing first, let's guard/wrap our shiny conceptual key/value store's concrete implementation in a mutex from go's std lib's `sync` package:
+Let's do the simple thing first, let's guard/wrap our shiny conceptual key/value store's concrete implementation in a big old giant mutex from go's std lib's `sync` package:

 ```go
 type Map[Key any, Value any] struct {